NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 > >
 > > Renaming columns:
 > > 1.
 Click the down arrow next to a column titel to rename > `Edit column` > `Rename this column`.
 A pop-up window will appear on top.
 > > 2.
-Type in the ENA checklist name above and press return.
+Type in the ENA variable name from the Data dictionary above and press return.
 > > 3.
 Repeat the steps to rename all columns mentioned in the list above.
 > {: .solution}
 {: .challenge}